learnk8s/distributed-tensorflow-on-k8s/README.md

 You should probably expose your services such as Tensorboard and Tensorflow Serving with an ingress manifest rather than using the port forwarding functionality in `kube-proxy`.

 The NFS volume is running on a single instance and isn't highly available.
 Having a single node for your storage may work if you run small workloads, but you should probably investigate [Ceph](http://docs.ceph.com/docs/mimic/cephfs/), [GlusterFS](https://www.gluster.org/) or [rook.io](https://rook.io) as a way to manage distributed storage.

+You should consider using [Helm](https://helm.sh/) instead of crafting your own scripts to interpolate yaml files.